Catholic Relief Services – CRS

 For more information about the Rice Bowl grants and/or to apply, please download the documents below:

-- 2017 CRS Rice Bowl Grant Application Guidelines (PDF)
+- 2019 CRS Rice Bowl Grant Application Criteria and Guidelines (PDF)

-- 2017 RB Grant Report Form (Printable and Fillable PDF) (Download and save PDF before filling out form.)
+- 2018 CRS Rice Bowl Grant Report Form (Printable and Fillable PDF) (Download and save PDF before filling out the form.)

 Please see the articles from The Catholic Voice about CRS Rice Bowl which can be found here: